anselmh/MLReader/README.md

 MLReader
 ========

 This extension displays common webstandards mailing list archives in a more readable way.
-Currently supports w3c mailing lists.
+Currently supports whatwg and w3c mailing lists.

 ## Get it: